polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/relay-chain.md

 ## Relay chain specification

-You will need a chain specification ([chain spec](/v3/runtime/chain-specs)) for your relay chain network.
+You will need a [chain specification](/main-docs/build/chain-specs)) for your relay chain network.

 Always have one or more relay chain validator nodes running than the total connected parachains.
 For example, if you want to connect two parachains, run three or more relay chain validator nodes.